WitsHPC/HPC-InterestGroup/competitions/2023_cuda/workshop/README.md

 + Global Memory   (this is the general memory that you allocate using `cudaMalloc`)
 + Shared Memory   (this is memory that is shared between threads in a block, and is very fast)
 + Constant Memory (this is memory that cannot change, i.e. it is read-only and provides fast read-times if all threads in a block access the same value)
 + Texture Memory (This is memory where caching works on a 2D grid, and is very fast for 2D access patterns).
-TODO explain this more.

 We'll only be looking at global memory and shared memory in this tutorial.
 But feel free to investigate the other types of memory.